wagdav/wmo/README.md

 ## Continuous builds

-This project uses [GitHub Actions][./.github/workflows/test.yml] to validate the following aspects in each pach:
+This project uses [GitHub Actions](./.github/workflows/test.yml) to validate the following aspects in each patch:

-* consistent style in the code (black, isort)
+* Consistent style in the code (black, isort)
-* conisstent style in other documents (yamllint, markdown)
+* Consistent style in other documents (yamllint, markdown)
-* static analysis (flake8)
+* Static analysis (flake8)
-* unit tests pass
+* Unit tests pass

 You can also all these checks locally: